FRED-2/OptiType/README.md

 ```

 6) Install RazerS (http://www.seqan.de/projects/razers/)
-Go to the project webpage and download a precompiled binary of RazerS 3
+Go to the project web page and download a pre-compiled binary of RazerS 3
 or follow the instruction in the Compilation from Source Code section.

 7) Install an ILP solver supported by Coopr (e.g. CPLEX or GLPK)
-and make sure that it is globally excecutable
+and make sure that it is globally executable

 8) Configure the config.ini